LCobeaga/shadow-price/README.md

 Broke down Barrel Main into two components, Barrel Back and Barrel Middle.

 Replaced Barrel end with Barrel Front, now with the new attachment lugs and optimised for bridging.

+## 11/25/19
+filled in gaps between Tail, Solenoid Mount, Solenoid Cover, Trigger Well Right, Magwell, and Archway.

+Created new part, Tail Dovetail, to hold Solenoid Cover from the back and hopefully reduce flexing on Solenoid Mount.
+Parts list updated to reflect two screws that hold this piece in place.